The estate may hold a claim against funds its payment provider never released.

 Assign or mandate

-The estate assigns or mandates the claim to JVHAM.
+The estate assigns or mandates the claim to JvHAM.
 Depending on the jurisdiction and the estate, this may require approval — a question to resolve on the facts of the case.

 - 03